i-pi/i-pi/docs/src/introduction.rst

 This figure provides an overall scheme of the objects involved in the calculation of the forces.
-The infrastracture comprises a force provider class that deals with the actual subdivision of work among the clients, and a sequence of objects that translate the request of the overall force of the system into atomic evaluations of one component of the force
+The infrastructure comprises a force provider class that deals with the actual subdivision of work among the clients, and a sequence of objects that translate the request of the overall force of the system into atomic evaluations of one component of the force
-When running path integral simulations, the later refers to the component of an individual bead: i-PI is built to hide the path integral infrastructure from the client, and so beads must be transferred individually.
+When running path integral simulations, the latter refers to the component of an individual bead: i-PI is built to hide the path integral infrastructure from the client, and so beads must be transferred individually.